p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

 1. The Application Insights Instrumentation Key must be provided for the non-java applications.

-   > **Note:** In future iterations, the buildpacks for non-java applications will support.
-   > Application Insights binding and this step will be unnecessary.
+   > **Note:** In future iterations, the buildpacks for non-java applications will be support Application Insights binding and this step will be unnecessary.

 1. To retrieve the Instrumentation Key for Application Insights and add it to Key Vault, run the following command in the shell pane.
 Replace azure-Spring-Apps-SUFFIX with your **azure-spring-apps-<inject key="DeploymentID" enableCopy="false" />**